 iSUP: a new way to get in trouble at sea (worth reading)

-Finally I got to try some of this SUP-ing everyone’s so crazy about, on a recreational inlet in north Sydney.
+Finally I got to try this SUP-ing everyone’s so crazy about, on a recreational inlet in north Sydney.
 Ideally it should have been an iSUP to satisfy the strict submission criteria of IK&P, but among the user-owners and rental places on Sydney’s northern beaches, it seems carrying or stacking your oversized ironing board to the beach or lake is no great hardship.

 I would guess mine was a beginner’s round-nosed planing board of around 10 feet by 30 inches wide.
 I read later this was a little under-buoyant for my weight, but I can’t say it felt like that, or looks so in the photos.

 You read a lot about how SUPing is a good work-out for the core (stomach) muscles.
 Thirty minutes of flat-out SUPing a day for two or three years will turn a wobbling belly barrel into a granite-hard six-pack.
-But initially I found it was my feet and thighs which felt over-worked from micro-managing my tippiness, though any balancing exercises must be a good way of working the core.
+But initially, I found it was my feet and thighs which felt over-worked from micro-managing my tippiness, though any balancing exercises must be a good way of working the core.

 Conditions were a light breeze topping out at a 2-3 inch swell and, just as with kayaking, it felt a lot more satisfying padding into a slight breeze than having it behind you, right up to the point it becomes a headwind.
 I don’t have acrobatic levels of balance but I was determined not to fall in so edged off the shore very slowly.
 I only fell off when the skeg snagged a tree root in the shallows.
 It sounds like I got off a lot better than Gael did, learning to iSUP on his marlin-nosed racer in Sardinia.